 Work Group Vice Chair: Steve Wasserman

-October Update: The Group is reviewing the series of member-led use case videos recorded during the Fall Member Meeting and is in the process of editing them for release.
-The Group is also evaluating whether the videos will be shared with members only or made publicly available.
-In addition, the Group is collaborating with the Digital Assets Work Group to add new terms and definitions to the Faster Payments Glossary.
+November Update: The Group is continuing its review and editing of the member-led use case videos recorded during the Fall Member Meeting.
+It is also creating a combined “What’s your favorite use case?” video that will be shared at the Spring Member Meeting.
+In addition, the Group is working with the Digital Assets Work Group to introduce new terms and definitions to the Faster Payments Glossary.

 Work Group Chair: Lee Kyriacou